Otto Frank (physiologist)

-Otto Frank (21 June 1865 – 12 November 1944) was a German born doctor and physiologist who made contributions to cardiac physiology and cardiology.
+Otto Frank (21 June 1865 – 12 November 1944) was a German medical doctor and physiologist who made contributions to cardiac physiology and cardiology.
 The Frank–Starling law of the heart is named after him and Ernest Starling.

 Family and early life

 (Friedrich Wilhelm Ferdinand) Otto Frank was born in Groß-Umstadt and was the son of Georg Frank (1838–1907), a doctor of medicine and a practicing physician, and Mathilde Lindenborn (1841–1906).
 Otto Frank was married to Theres Schuster in a Catholic wedding in Munich.

-Training and Work
+Training and work

 Otto Frank studied medicine in Munich and Kiel between 1884 and 1889 (approbation in Munich 1889).
 During 1889 to 1891 he undertook training in mathematics, chemistry, physics, anatomy and zoology in Heidelberg, Glasgow, Munich and Straßburg.
 He then worked until 1894 as an assistant to Carl Friedrich Wilhelm Ludwig in the Physiologisches Institut in Leipzig.
 There in 1892 he completed his doctoral studies (Promotion).